Murong Ren: Defeat and death

-Murong Huang launched his final campaign against Murong Ren in February 336.
-Throughout the civil war, the Bohai Sea was said to have frozen over at least three times, and that February proved to be the third time this occurred.
-Huang took the daring decision to carry out a surprise attack on Ren by crossing the frozen sea.
-With Murong Ping and others under his wing, Murong Huang led his army to cross roughly 150 kilometres (93.21 miles) over the Bohai and successfully reached Lilinkou (歷林口, west of the lower reaches of the Liaohe River).
-There, they abandoned their baggages and made a quick march towards Pingguo.

-As Huang approached Pingguo, Ren's scout quickly notified him of the threat.
-Ren had been irked by his failure to stop Zhang Ying the previous year, so this time, he wished to rush out in hopes of actually destroying his enemies.
-He mistakenly believed that the threat was merely a small force carrying out a raid, unaware that Huang had come with a large force.
+In February 336, Murong Huang launched a surprise attack on Pingguo through the Bohai Sea, which had frozen over.
+As they approached the vicinity of Pingguo, Murong Ren's scouts quickly informed him of the threat.
+He was irked by his failure to stop Zhang Ying the previous year, so this time, he wished to rush out in hopes of crushing the enemies.
+He mistakenly believed that the threat was small raiding force, unaware that Huang had come with a large force.
 Bringing out his whole army, Ren marched northwest of his city to mount his defence.
 Once Huang's army began to advance, however, Murong Jūn brought his soldiers to defect to Huang's side, which immediately demoralized Ren's troops and stopped them in their tracks.
-Because of this, Huang easily dispatched Ren's soldiers and dealt him a decisive defeat.
+Thus, Huang easily dispatched Ren's soldiers and dealt him a decisive defeat.

 Murong Ren tried to flee from the scene, but his personal riders betrayed him and turned him over to Huang.
 The riders, however, were ordered by Huang to be executed for treachery, while Ren was forced to commit suicide in similar fashion to Murong Zhao.
 A number of Ren's partisans were executed while the rest fled east to seek refuge with Goguryeo, some dying to Huang's pursuers in the process.
 The others were forgiven and allowed to serve in Huang's administration.
-Ren's defeat allowed Huang to reunify his territory, although he still had to deal with the constant attacks from the Duan and Yuwen for the next few years, both of which he ultimately subjugated.